Torah finials

 Torah finials or rimonim / rimmonim (רִמּוֹנִיִם, lit. "pomegranates"), singular: rimmon / rimon) are silver or gold finials adorning the top ends of the rollers (עצי חיים Atzei Chaim) of a Sefer Torah (Torah scroll).
 Very often the rimonim are adorned with little bells and are very intricate.
 Rimmonim are usually hollow, at least in the bottom section, and are generally made of silver, but cedar and other woods can be used for cheaper and fragrant Rimmonim.

 Etymology

 Rimmonim/Rimmonim, in Hebrew (רִמּוֹנִיִם, translates to pomegranate, a very important fruit in Jewish culture.
-Pomegranates are said to have 613 seeds in them, like the 613 mitzvot of the Torah ,which is why Rimmonim means pomegranate.
+Pomegranates are said to have 613 seeds in them, like the 613 mitzvot of the Torah.
 Its ceremonial purpose is to remind Jews of their obligation to follow the mitzvot.

 Bells

 Rimmonim often have bells on them, which are commonly associated with Aaron, Moses' brother and the first High Priest of Israel in the Torah.
 The high priest of Israel's robe had bells on it, thus the bells on the Rimmonim.
-It is also said the Rimmonim's bells call attention to the fact that God's word is present and thos who are near should pay attention.
+It is also said the Rimmonim's bells call attention to the fact that God's word is present and those who are near should pay attention.